 Mercer, who has a bachelor’s degree in physical education (teaching K-12) and a master’s degree in recreation and sports science (coaching education), is the Screaming Eagles’ 11th head coach in the history of the program.

-Elisa Joris begins her third season as an assistant coach for the University of Southern Indiana volleyball program.
+Elisa Joris begins her fourth season as an assistant coach for the University of Southern Indiana volleyball program.
 Joris assists Head Coach Leah Mercer in all aspects of the USI volleyball program.

-Before USI, Joris spent two seasons as a graduate assistant at Midwest Region foe Ohio Dominican University.
+Prior to joining the Screaming Eagles' coaching staff in 2015, Joris spent the previous two seasons as a graduate assistant at Midwest Region foe Ohio Dominican University.
 She helped lead the Panthers to a 26-32 overall record and an 18-18 mark in Great Lakes Intercollegiate Athletic Conference play.

 Prior to Ohio Dominican, Joris spent a year as an assistant coach with Lake Superior State University after spending three seasons as the head coach and one as an assistant coach at Adrian College (Michigan).